imapex/imapex101/module2/Module 2 README.md

 6. Commit your changes, be sure to indicate the issue number that you are working on in your commit message

 	```
+    git add CONTRIBUTORS.txt
    git commit -m "added email address - closes #XXX"
+   ```
+7. Push your changes from local to your forked repository
+    ```
+    git push -u origin adding-email-addr
     ```

 5. From your web browser, go to the github page of your fork, and open a pull request.